Bad News Baseball: Gameplay

 As in real baseball, typical gameplay includes pinch hitters and pinch runners, stolen bases, four types of pitches and players with different attributes.
 The game features two leagues, the Ultra League and the Super League.
 These leagues are based on the National League and the American League of Major League Baseball respectively.
 Neither the Ultra nor the Super league use the designated hitter rule.
 At the end of the game, each team's game statistics are tracked and the score by innings is displayed.

 Bad News Baseball has 12 teams, each with imaginary rosters.
 Each team's roster consists of 14 batters (8 starters and 6 reserves) as well as 6 pitchers (4 starters and 2 relievers, though starters could be used in a relief role and vice versa).
 The player is able to customize the lineup order and fielding positions, as well as choose their desired pitcher.
 Each player has different abilities based on their ratings, which are related, but not directly tied, to their presented statistics and the teams have varying strengths and weaknesses.
 The teams themselves correspond loosely to actual Major League Baseball teams.
 For example, the Oakland team has green and yellow uniforms, much like the real-life Oakland Athletics, but no actual team nicknames are used, and rosters have no resemblance to their MLB counterparts.
 The game also boasts all-star teams for each of the two leagues, which the player can modify.

 The game also features the ability to play as girls.
-In girls mode, the teams remain the same, but the rosters are completely different, effectively creating 12 new teams.
+In girl mode, the teams remain the same, but the rosters are completely different, effectively creating 12 new teams.
 This feat is achieved by holding Down and Left on Controller 1, and holding Up on controller 2 (while still holding Down+Left) and hitting the RESET button on the NES.